The Best Home Barista Espresso Machine & Grinder Setups

 • Commercial sized 58mm portafilterac

-This scepticism has suggested to be unfounded, even though, now that they’ve been around for a good few years and have found their way into the hands of some extremely knowledgeable folk within this time, some of who have come out with nothing however praise for these machines.
+This scepticism has suggested to be unfounded, though, now that they’ve been around for a good few years and have found their way into the hands of some extremely knowledgeable folk within this time, some of who have come out with nothing however praise for these machines.

 I think this opinion is shortsighted anyway, as it’s too focused on what this machine doesn’t have or what it isn’t vs what it does have and what it is.

-The more traditional machines tend to have really little to go wrong, and anything that can go wrong can usually be easily replaced, and Sage machines aren’t like traditional machines in this sense, or at least that’s the way it would seem.
+The more traditional machines tend to have extremely little to go wrong, and anything that can go wrong can usually be easily replaced, and Sage machines aren’t like traditional machines in this sense, or at least that’s the way it would seem.

-Likewise, probably because they’ve figured out that these machines aren’t that difficult to get parts for and to tinker with, several of the espresso coffee machine repair and maintenance folk will offer to repair & maintain the Dual Boiler.
+Likewise, probably because they’ve figured out that these machines aren’t that difficult to get parts for and to tinker with, numerous of the espresso coffee machine repair and maintenance folk will offer to repair & maintain the Dual Boiler.

-As I just explained, you can mod the pump in the Sage DB for a rotary pump, which even allows it to be plumbed in – and this ability to mod this machine is among the main reasons the Dual Boiler has in reality begun to get the attention of the home barista community, having a lot more potential than previously given credit for.
+As I basically explained, you can mod the pump in the Sage DB for a rotary pump, which even allows it to be plumbed in – and this ability to mod this machine is among the main reasons the Dual Boiler has in reality begun to get the attention of the home barista community, having a lot more potential than previously given credit for.

 You may be aware of the Slayer espresso machines, the single group version of which will set you back the best part of ten grand, including VAT.

-But, guess what?
+Nevertheless, guess what?
 The Sage Dual Boiler has a needle valve… Only it’s on the dedicated hot water spout, not on the group.

-But some clever bugger realised that by simply just pulling off three water pipes with needle nose pliers and swapping their position, you can work with the water flow knob as the flow control, and you can then pull “slayer shots”.
+But some clever bugger realised that by literally simply pulling off three water pipes with needle nose pliers and swapping their position, you can work with the water flow knob as the flow control, and you can then pull “slayer shots”.

 ECM Synchronika Dual Boiler PID Espresso Machine.